Chairman: Al Cavasin

 He is often published in trade and technical journals on security and investigation related subjects and has contributed to two books on undercover investigations for the private sector, another on shoplifting and a fourth on parenting.
 Al frequently instructs business, civic, community and trade groups on security related issues in the home and the workplace.

 A staunch advocate for raising the level of professionalism in the security & investigations industries, he has introduced legislation on three separate occasions that would mandate minimum training standards for Security Personnel in Michigan.
-He has participated in rewriting PA # 285 (Private Detectives Licensing Act of 1965) and several subsequent amendments; rewriting PA # 330 (Private Security Guard Licensing Act of 1968) and subsequent amendments; assisted in the passage of PA #90 of 1996 providing immunity to employers who disclose a former employee's work record; and assisted with the legilsative repair of the FCRA, DPPA and many others.
-In 2002 he was tapped to chair the Security Providers Advisory Commission empaneled by then Rep. Hanson Clarke and Sen. Gary Peters.
+He has participated in rewriting PA # 285 (Private Detectives Licensing Act of 1965) and several subsequent amendments; rewriting PA # 330 (Private Security Guard Licensing Act of 1968) and subsequent amendments; assisted in the passage of PA #90 of 1996 providing immunity to employers who disclose a former employee's work record; and assisted with the legislative repair of the FCRA, DPPA and many others.
+In 2002, he was tapped to chair the Security Providers Advisory Commission empaneled by then Rep. Hanson Clarke and Sen. Gary Peters.

 Founder and EC Member: Peter Psarouthakis